pkerschbaum/file-explorer/wiki ideas.md

   - conservative addition of new node modules
   - "render optimized" by default
   - eslint produces warnings only (for DX) and just does not allow to commit any warning
-  - Playwright and JSDOM tests should use accessible selectors, like findByRole or findByLabelText
+  - Playwright tests should use accessible selectors, like findByRole or findByLabelText
 - Bezeichnungen ("resource" = file/folder/symlink)
 - "Libraries & Tools we use" (react-aria, ImmerJS+use-context-selector)